 Gerald Schroeder is a scientist, author, and lecturer, with over thirty years of experience in research and teaching.
 In addition to his current work in radiation control, he teaches at Aish HaTorah College of Jewish Studies, and writes and lectures on the extraordinary confluence of modern science and ancient biblical commentary.

-In 1965, Schroeder received his Ph.D. from the Massachusetts Institute of Technology in nuclear physics and earth and planetary sciences.
-He worked five years on the staff of the MIT physics department.
-After emigrating to Israel in 1971, he was employed as a researcher at the Weizmann Institute of Science, the Volcani Research Institute, and the Hebrew University of Jerusalem.
-His Doctorate was in two science fields, Earth sciences and physics.
-He teaches at Aish HaTorah College of Jewish Studies.
+Schroeder received his Ph.D. from the Massachusetts Institute of Technology in nuclear physics and earth and planetary sciences, with his doctorate thesis being under the supervision of physics professor Robley D. Evans.
+This was followed by five years on the staff of the MIT physics department prior to moving to Israel from the United States in 1971, where he joined the Weizmann Institute of Science, and then the Volcani Research Institute, while also having a laboratory at The Hebrew University.

 Schroeder’s formal theological training in biblical, talmudic and kabalistic interpretation includes fifteen years of study under the late Rabbi Herman Pollack, Rabbi Chaim Brovender and Rabbi Noah Weinberg, of blessed memory.